propstm/pillar-babysitter-kata/README.md

 ### Instructions
 - Check out repository
 - Tests are written in Jest.
-Run `npm run test` to run the tests for babysitting logic.
+From the terminal run `npm run test` to run the tests for babysitting logic.
 Babysitting pay logic is in logic.js file, tests are in the corresponding logic.test.js file
 - User interface is in the App.js file.
-Run `npm run build` to build the project which will launch the calculator in your web browser.
+From the terminal run `npm run build` to build the project which will launch the calculator in your web browser.

 ![Screenshot of babysitting calculator](https://github.com/propstm/pillar-babysitter-kata/blob/master/babysitterCalcScreenshot.png)